Atlanta Relocation Specialists

 - Premium pricing for mountain views and proximity

-- Newer construction in suburban areas
+- Newer single-family homes in suburban areas

 - Basement living space as standard